Heart and Soul (Exile song): Music video

 The music video featured Lewis looking for, and leaving with, a woman in a dance club, with Lewis concert footage spliced in.
-Portions of the video are filmed at Potrero Hill, a neighborhood in San Francisco.
+Portions of the video are filmed in Potrero Hill, a neighborhood in San Francisco.
 Lewis liked Potrero Hill because it "looked very San Francisco".
 Actress Signy Coleman plays the woman Lewis is chasing after in the dance club.
 Coleman also appears in the music video for "I Want a New Drug".